 Despite the importance of potatoes, its production is still constrained by many factors, among which is the lack of good planting materials (Fontem et al., 1993).
 Diseases like viruses and viroids are among the major plant diseases which greatly affect potato production (Khallid et al., 2000).
 This has led to the degeneration of Cameroon improved potato varieties due to continuous use by farmers.
 Potato farmers have turned to importing European varieties for their seeds.
 Introducing foreign varieties into a new environment without screening in the new environment always face challenges especially adaptability, disease resistant and yield.
 This study was therefore design to study the selection of potato genotypes for adaptability to farmers of Mankon-Bamenda, North West Region of Cameroon.
-The main goal of the study was to Select potato varieties for adaptability to farmers of Mankon-Bamenda, North West Region of Cameroon.
+The main goal of the study was to select potato varieties for adaptability to farmers of Mankon-Bamenda, North West Region of Cameroon.
 In order to achieve this (i) we screened four potato varieties growth, yield and disease resistant status to Mankon climatic conditions.
 We hypothesized that the different varieties will respond differently under conditions in Mankon, Bamenda, Cameroon.
 The varieties used included; three European potato varieties (Safari, Diamant and Panamera) and one Cameroonian variety (Banso) as experimental materials.
-The potato varieties were gotten from the Institute of Agricultural Research for Development (IRAD) Bambui, North West Region of Cameroon.
+The planting material was obtained from the Institute of Agricultural Research for Development (IRAD) Bambui, North West Region of Cameroon.
 These varieties are high yielding and disease resistant.
 Panamera originated from a cross conducted in 2000 at HZPC Holland B.V. in Metslawier, Netherlands between ‘Voyagers’ and ‘fabula’ ‘panamera’ was selected in 2001 for its yield, internal and external quality, and resistance against diseases and pest.
 The light sprout of ‘panamera’ is medium size, the plants of ‘panamera’ are taller, the foliage structure of ‘panamera’ is sterm type where the foliage is open and the sterms are clearly visible.
 The leaflet of panamera is narrower than long.
 Features are: high yield, broad adaptation suitable for second (autumm/winter) crop, very low nitrogen requirements, good resistance package.
 (Yvan Der Werff, Netherlands 2013).
 Diamant is a versatile, early main crop variety with good heat tolerance, a high yield and suitable for home fries.
 Yellow skin color and light yellow flesh color.
 The shapes of the tubers are oval, medium sized, and producing good tuber numbers of uniform size.
 Dry mater content is 23% and crisping quality is average.
 Cooking type is rather floury.
 Diamante is suitable for cultivation in most soil types but is very susceptible to common scab.
 Regular irrigation will ensure uniformity of growth and even yield performance which prevents growth cracking.
 It is an early main crop.
 (2022 Agroplant Hollanf B.V.
 Website gemaakt met door).
 Safari potato variety is a potato variety with late maturity, very high yield and round oval tubers.
 It has a yellow skin colour and light-yellow flesh colour.
 It has a dry matter content of 18.8% and is resistant to cyst nematode and immune to Wart disease and slightly susceptible to leaf blight, and little susceptible to leaf blight.
 Banso is a local landrace that has been cultivated since potato cultivation in Banso.

 2 Materials and Methods